 In January 2016, the IASB issued the IFRS 16, Leases ("IFRS 16") which replaces the existing lease accounting guidance.
 IFRS 16 requires all leases to be reported on the balance sheet unless certain criteria for exclusion are met.
-IFRS 16 is effective for the Company on October 1, 2019.
-The Company does not expect the Interpretation to have a material impact on the consolidated financial statements.

 IFRIC 23, Uncertainty over Income Tax Treatments